sparkartgroup/pagination/README.md

 </script>
 ```

-If you need to customize your pagination parameters, simply extend a paginantion type and create your own custom one.
+If you need to customize your pagination parameters, simply extend a pagination type and create your own custom one.

 ```html
 <div id="twitter-stream">